Deploying Ops Manager to Azure Using Terraform

 Enter your Azure service client secret.
 Terraform requires this secret to create resources.

 Enter a name to use to identify resources in Azure.
 Terraform prepends the names of the resources it creates with this environment name.
+This environment variable is also used to name the Azure resource group created for the deployment.
 Example:

 Enter the name of the Azure location in which you want Terraform to create resources.
 Example: